 What are Social Perspective Taking Events?

 Social perspective taking events focus on deepening your understanding of others and learning the valuable skill of seeing beyond yourself and appreciating peoples’ differences.
-Elon’s Cultural Calendar is a great resource to find and discover Social Perspective Taking Events.These events are offered throughout the school year by various offices and organizations, including the Center for Leadership, the Truitt Center for Religious and Spiritual Life, the Multicultural Center, and the Gender and LGBTQIA Center.
-Click here for an approved list of Social Perspective Taking Events for Fall 2014.
+Elon’s Cultural Calendar is a great resource to find and discover Social Perspective Taking Events.These events are offered throughout the school year by various offices and organizations, including the Center for Leadership, the Truitt Center for Religious and Spiritual Life, the Center for Race, Ethnicity, and Diversity Education, and the Gender and LGBTQIA Center.
+Click here for an approved list of Social Perspective Taking Events for Spring 2015.